marionettejs/backbone.marionette/docs/marionette.viewswapper.md

 When displayView triggers the "swap:edit" event, the editView will be displayed in place.
 Similarly, when editView triggers the "swap:display" event, the displayView will be displayed.

+## Events And Callback Methods

+The ViewSwapper will trigger the following events and callback methods:

+* render/onRender: triggered on a sub-view that is being rendered for display. only triggers one per view
+* show/onShow: triggered on a sub-view that has been swapped in and shown in the DOM
+* hide/onHide: triggered on a sub-view that has been swapped out and removed from the DOM

 ## Configuring View Swapping With `swapOn`